 Goal: Identify level of satisfaction, opinions, and priorities of the community in addition to community awareness of current and proposed programs and capabilities.
+Provide opportunities for community involvement in District activities.

 The District Business and Capital Improvement Plans work in conjunction with the Strategic Plan.
 Because emergency services are a dynamic work environment all plans have built in flexibility and are reviewed annually to ensure the District is able to adapt to emerging issues effectively.
 Annually an action plan for the following year is developed, applied and progress reported on monthly to the Board of Commissioners and Officers Management Team to keep the plan on track.